 If you already have a French press, there’s no reason you can’t try a few test batches: Start with a 4.5-to-1 ratio of water to coffee, by weight, and filter it if you can through paper or cheesecloth.
 Then dilute to taste.
 If you’re a regular cold-brew drinker, though, a dedicated brewer is a better option because it makes more concentrate, it offers easier cleanup, and it has a straightforward recipe specifically designed for it.

 The Toddy T2N Cold Brew System is similar to the Filtron in appearance, operation, and resulting coffee, but a little less appealing in each way.
 The white plastic bucket will take on coffee stains over time, and the glass carafe feels more prone to breaking.
 The Toddy system’s instructions are more complicated than the Filtron’s, asking for five weighted additions of water and coffee, with a five-minute wait before the final water, and then a light press with a spoon to wet the top of the floating grounds.
 The Toddy produces 48 ounces of concentrate, enough for 24 6-ounce cups.
-The coffee that it made in our tests was not bad, just not as flavorful as that of the Filtron, or as full in body as that of the OXO.
+The coffee that it made in our tests was not bad, just not as flavorful or full-bodied as coffee from our main picks.
 We can sum up the comments from our panel as “nothing to write home about.”
-Even when we tested with a standard recipe, testers deemed the Toddy’s brew to be weaker and less interesting than that of the Filtron or OXO brewers.

 A Coffee Sock seems to offer an easy way to make iced coffee, but the cleanup is messier than you might anticipate, and the coffee in our tests was unimpressive.
 It averaged a 5.5 out of 10 in flavor and received the second-lowest rating for body, a mark of 4.3 out of 10.
 Depending on the size you buy and the container you put it in, the Coffee Sock makes a bit less than 32 or 64 ounces of concentrate, with no specified dilution.
 We tasted and adjusted to arrive at a ratio of 2-to-1.
 Tasters said its brew had “not much aroma,” and “less acid, but it suffers for it.”
 Having to empty the sock of grounds, and then turn it inside out and rinse off the stickiest granules, is not worth the effort with those kinds of results.